 Advice and information about getting the most out of work.
 Stop in often to see the latest posts from people who know the job market inside-out.

-June’s job report saw a gain of 4.8 million nonfarm jobs, according to the U.S. Bureau of Labor Statistics’ monthly employment report.
+September’s job report saw a gain of 661,000 nonfarm jobs, according to the U.S. Bureau of Labor Statistics’ monthly employment report.
 The improvements are a reflection of the continued resuming of activities due to COVID-19.
 Employment rose in leisure and hospitality.
-Other gains include retail trade, education and health services, other services, manufacturing, and professional and business services.
+Other gains include leisure and hospitality, retail trade, healthcare and social assistance and professional and business services.
+Losses occurred in state and local government education.

-The report found that in June, average hourly earnings for employees on private, nonfarm payrolls dropped by .35 cents to $29.37.
+The report found that in September, average hourly earnings for employees on private, nonfarm payrolls was $29.47.